Study in Oslo and at Lovisenberg Diaconal University College

 Where to live and sleep?

-“Sosialen”, the students union arranges various social activities, look for posters around the school, “Sosialen” on Facebook, ask other students or the university chaplain Liv Arnhild Romsaas.
-The welfare program at Lovisenberg DUC includes a gym on the campus and some health services.
+“Sosialen”, the students union arranges various social activities, look for posters around the school, “Sosialen” on Facebook, The welfare program at Lovisenberg DUC includes a gym on the campus and some health services.
 If you need to access these services, contact the university chaplain.

 There are a couple of different canteens on campus.